Co-founder of Syrian 'White Helmets,' James Le Mesurier, found dead in Turkey | DW | 11.11.2019

 The White Helmets — neutral rescuers or spreading propaganda?

-The White Helmets has been acknowledged to have saved thousands of lives during the eight-year Syrian civil war and the group maintains that it is neutral.
+The volunteers working as part of the White Helmets are acknowledged to have saved thousands of lives during the eight-year Syrian civil war and the group maintains that it is neutral, because it provides assistance to both sides in the conflict.

 However, the Syrian and Russian governments have long viewed the group as promoting Western propaganda and supporting anti-Assad insurgents.